 Field-hunting tip

-Look in weathered copper deposits country — that is the host setting where moolooite typically forms.
+Look in weathered copper deposits country, the host setting where moolooite typically forms.
 If you start seeing whewellite, weddellite in float, you are in the right ground.
 Field specimens usually show a crusts, powder, granular habit, so train your eye for that shape before scanning the outcrop.